edgeworx/docs/content/en/docs/cloud/deploy-an-app.md

 and `ONLINE`.
 You will need a basic understanding of [how to structure app YAML]({{<ref "/docs/apps/yaml-definition.md">}}) for Darcy Cloud.

-## Deply an App using Darcy Cloud Portal
+## Deploy an App using Darcy Cloud Portal

 1. Go to the Darcy Cloud project page
 2. Select `Apps`